Shingles: Research

-The introduction of DNA analysis techniques has shown some complications of varicella-zoster to be more common than previously thought.
-For example, sporadic meningoencephalitis (ME) caused by varicella-zoster was regarded as rare disease, mostly related to childhood chickenpox.
+The introduction of DNA analysis techniques has shown that some complications of varicella-zoster are more common than previously thought.
+For example, sporadic meningoencephalitis (ME) caused by varicella-zoster was regarded as a rare disease, mostly related to childhood chickenpox.
 However, meningoencephalitis caused by varicella-zoster is increasingly recognized as a predominant cause of ME among immunocompetent adults in non-epidemic circumstances.

 Diagnosis of complications of varicella-zoster, particularly in cases where the disease reactivates after years or decades of latency, is difficult.
 A rash (shingles) can be present or absent.
-Symptoms vary, and there is a significant overlap in symptoms with herpes-simplex symptoms.
+Symptoms vary, and there is a significant overlap in symptoms with herpes simplex symptoms.

 Although DNA analysis techniques such as polymerase chain reaction (PCR) can be used to look for DNA of herpesviruses in spinal fluid or blood, the results may be negative, even in cases where other definitive symptoms exist.
 Notwithstanding these limitations, the use of PCR has resulted in an advance in the state of the art in our understanding of herpesviruses, including VZV, during the 1990s and 2000s.
-For example, in the past, clinicians believed that encephalitis was caused by herpes simplex and that people always died or developed serious long-term function problems.
+For example, in the past, clinicians believed that encephalitis was caused by herpes simplex and that people always died or developed serious long-term functional problems.
 People were diagnosed at autopsy or by brain biopsy.
 Brain biopsy is not undertaken lightly: it is reserved only for serious cases that cannot be diagnosed by less invasive methods.
 For this reason, knowledge of these herpes virus conditions was limited to severe cases.
 DNA techniques have made it possible to diagnose "mild" cases, caused by VZV or HSV, in which the symptoms include fever, headache, and altered mental status.
 Mortality rates in treated people are decreasing.